SSG-DRD-IOT/intel_retail_workshop/Remote_Management/README.md

-# Remote Management Intel® AMT Technologies
+# Remote Management using Intel® AMT Technologies
 Welcome to the retail workshop.
 In this workshop, we will explore Intel® Active Management Technology through lectures and hands on labs.
 By the end of the workshop, you should have a solid understanding of Intel® Active Management Technology and have some working ideas of how to implement it in your retail remote management applications.

 ## How Do I Use the Lab Material